LaurenC2022/portfolio/README.md

 4. Budgeting Excel Spreadsheet: [Personal Budget](./management_tools/Personal%20budget.xlsx) (Source: https://create.microsoft.com/en-us/template)

-5. [Expenses Tracking Tool - Expensify](https://www.expensify.com/) - This app works in China, and USA.
-Built for travelers and Expats

 ## Weekly Status Updates

 My goals are centered around developing a strong foundation in web development, programming, and DevOps.
 I aim to build a professional online presence by creating this Weekly Status Update and establishing a consistent blogging routine to showcase my skills and knowledge.